Lester Island

 Lester Island is an island located in the state of Alaska in the unorganized borough of Hoonah-Angoon within Glacier Bay National Park.
+It is the southern-most of the Beardslee Islands in the southeastern panhandle of the state.

 Location

 Lester Island is located on the west side of Bartlett Cove and the Bartlett River, east of Young Island.
 The Glacier Bay park office and lodge is located on the east shore of the mainland across from the island and is 10 miles by road from Gustavus.

 History

+A salmon processing plant was built on the island in 1883.
 In 1942 the United States Coast and Geodetic Survey (USC&GS) named the island after Rear Admiral Lester Beardslee, (1836-1903) the commander of the USS Jamestown that surveyed Alaskan coves and harbors from 1879 to 1880.